NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attackaction.md

 ### insufficientResources

-Returns true if the attack cannot be taken because the resources consumed aren't satisified.
+Returns true if the attack cannot be taken because the resources consumed aren't satisfied.
 If no resources are consumed, returns `#attack.insufficientResources`.